 Documentary evidence in support of any other losses

 In addition we may seek permission to access your medical records.

 When your claim is received we will:

-We may not be responsible for the location or type of works being undertaken for example, utility operations like gas, electric, water, etc, trunk roads and private properties.
-In these circumstances we will endeavour to advise you of this as soon as is reasonably practicable.
+We may not be responsible for the location or type of works being undertaken.
+For example, utility operations like gas, electric, water, trunk roads and private properties.
+In these circumstances we will advise you of this as soon as is reasonably practicable.